 The Vista del Camino food bank is licensed by Maricopa County Health Services.
 The food bank serves individuals and families, who live in Scottsdale and who are having difficulty meeting their food needs.
 Volunteers accept and sort donations, make food boxes, and assist with daily operations of the Food Bank.

 What makes Handlebar Helpers Program such a unique volunteer program in the city of Scottsdale?
 You can earn a free bike volunteering at any of the programs listed on the City of Scottsdale Volunteer website.
-We have two programs that benefit children between the ages of 12-17 and adults looking to volunteer.

 - Handlebar Helpers Apprentice program, for youth between the ages of 12 and 17 years of age.
 Participants work on bicycles during the week after school, learning how to repair and recondition bicycles, under the supervision of skilled volunteers and City staff.
 We are also looking for long term adult volunteers with technical bike repair experience to assist in supervising and teaching apprentices.

 The library is an exciting place to work with many opportunities available between our five locations.
 We have volunteer jobs for those who like to work with people such as assisting or conducting story times, working in our Library Shops, providing triage customer service, doing outreach, assisting customers with computer questions and teaching computer classes.
-We also have a variety of jobs for those who like to be more behind the scenes such as checking in materials, organizing and shelving books, pulling customer holds and merchandizing our library.
+We also have a variety of jobs for those who like to be more behind the scenes such as checking in materials, organizing and shelving books, pulling customer holds and merchandising our library.

 Mediators assist with simple neighbor-to-neighbor issues by allowing two parties to come together in a safe environment and helping them to come to an agreed-upon resolution.
 The mediators do not make any decisions but are a facilitator of dialogue.